EnterpriseDB/docs/install_template/README.md

 ## Writing Templates

-We are using Nunjucks as the templating language, which is a javascript implementation of Jinja.
+We are using Nunjucks as the templating engine, which is a javascript implementation of Jinja.

 - [Nunjucks templating documentation](https://mozilla.github.io/nunjucks/templating.html)
 - [Jinja templating documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) — most of this applies to nunjucks as well, and it is more detailed